alissonlauffer/PWRTelegram/README.md

 - Added the ability to parse locations from intents containing a `geo:<lat>,<lon>,<zoom>` string
 - Force static map previews from Telegram

-## Versioning

-This repository contains tags to make tracking versions easier.

-Versions are in form "v$UPSTREAM$RELEASE" where:

-* $UPSTREAM is the public, visible version of upstream.
-* $RELEASE is a letter ([a-z]) indicating minor releases between official versions (sometimes, upstream is updated without relating the changes to an specific version).

 ## API, Protocol documentation

 Telegram API manuals: https://core.telegram.org/api